g-r-a-e-m-e/portfolio/README.md

 This is a sample of some of my work.

-Many of these samples come from coursework completed in Coursera.
+Many of these samples come from completed Coursera coursework.